mrisc32/mc1/docs/building.md

 ## Build the ROM

+First build the MC1 SDK tools, according to the instructions in the tools README (`src/mc1-sdk/tools/README.md`).

 The ROM source code is located in [src/rom](../src/rom/).
 When building the ROM, a VHDL file is created that is used when building the VHDL design.

 ```bash